CarlDownsOracle/oci-moogsoft-observability/README.md

 Because your Function requires a VCN, you can use that VCN as the metric source to test against.
 Let's test with the `oci_vcn` Monitoring namespace because it will quickly generate a lot of useful events.

+_Note - You will need to have a compute node attached the VCN to generate VCN flow logs._

 Select Monitoring as the source and the Function as the target.
 Configure your source as the compartment where the VCN resides and select the Monitoring namespace (`oci_vcn`) that you want to